Air France Flight 066: Recovery and repair

 Air France originally announced plans to ferry the aircraft back to Europe for repair, with an inoperable replacement engine installed, for reasons of weight and balance.
 Such a flight requires special operating procedures, and thus rehearsal by the crew in a simulator.

 That plan was revised and the aircraft was ferried back from Goose Bay Airport to Charles de Gaulle Airport on 6 December 2017 using four operational engines and an Air France crew.
 The damaged engine was flown to East Midlands Airport in the United Kingdom for examination by General Electric during the period 23–25 November 2017.
 The aircraft returned to service on 15 January 2018 and continued to fly until Air France retired its A380 fleet in May 2020, due to the COVID-19 pandemic.

-Recovery of the fan hub from the Greenland ice sheet took place on 29–30 June 2019 after 20 months and four phases of complex aerial and ground search operations to locate the various elements from the engine.
+Recovery of the fan hub from the Greenland ice sheet took place on 29–30 June 2019 after 20 months and four phases of complex aerial and ground search operations to locate the various elements from the engine, finding large components under many meters of ice.